BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 The first step in funding a wallet is asking the user if they currently own bitcoin.

-If your user does not own bitcoin, your application should guide them in obtaining some.
+If your user does not own bitcoin, your wallet should guide them in obtaining some.
 One solution is offering a guide the user could read on how to obtain bitcoin.

-Alternatively, you could offer the option to buy directly within your application, which greatly simplifies the funding process.
+Alternatively, you could offer the option to buy directly within your wallet, which greatly simplifies the funding process.

 If the user wants to fund their wallet at a later time, they should have the option to skip this funding process.